1 Your Account

 Not a fan of ghosts and ghouls?
 Then look away now, as Whitby was the place where Bram Stoker was inspired to write his chilling novel ‘Dracula’.
-The town now plays host to many Dracula tours, taking visitors on a haunting walk round the vampire’s old hunting grounds, and there’s even a Dracula museum housing the original cape worn in the original 1958 Hammer Horror film.
-The town also plays host to a twice annual, world famous Goth Weekend – featuring vampire balls, concerts and readings.
+The town now plays host to many Dracula tours, for example those led by Whitby Walks, taking visitors on a haunting walk round the vampire’s old hunting grounds, and finally there’s The Dracula Experience which is a unique tour through the Dracula story.

 Visit the annual Whitby Folk Week in August, when the town is filled with singers, bands, traditional dancers, storytellers and music workshops.
 Or perhaps you’d prefer the Goth Weekend?
 This twice-yearly festival is one of the most popular Gothic events in the world, featuring live bands and fringe events.
 Don’t forget to visit the Elsinore – the pub where the whole event started.
 Alternatively, with a first prize of £1,000 for the single heaviest trout, Whitby Angling Festivals are held all year round.
 Watch expert anglers land some seriously big fish – then celebrate with fish and chips afterwards!

-Whitby is purported to serve the best fish and chips in the country.
-And certainly the most well known restaurant is The Magpie.
-This traditional fish restaurant has traded on the quay for over seven decades, serving delicious traditional fish and chips and rich seafood hotpots for ultimate seaside comfort-eating.
+Whitby is purported to serve the best fish and chips in the country and was recently recognized as such.
+The UK's best fish and chip shop, Quayside Whitby, winner of the prestigious Fish and Chip Shop of the Year, 2014.
+The restaurant and take-away is situated right on the harbour side on Pier Road in Whitby with stunning views over the harbour, up to Whitby Abbey and out to sea.
+The Magpie, a traditional fish restaurant has traded on the quay for over seven decades, serving delicious traditional fish and chips and rich seafood hotpots for ultimate seaside comfort-eating.
 Alternatively, Fusco's of Whitby have been selling top-notch fish and chips since 1968.
 Finally, don’t forget to visit Fortune’s.
 No chips here, but you can buy the most delicious kippers from the smoking shed near the Abbey.
 Wrapped in newsprint, they’ll make the car smell delightful on the journey home!

 Whitby is full of charming, cosy little pubs, and one of the most well known is The Duke of York, a traditional tavern at the foot of the 199 steps leading up to the Abbey.
 With some pubs dating back to the 19th century, expect cosy interiors, open fires and low ceilings, as well as memorabilia and tributes to the town’s fishing and whaling past.
 If beaches and seaside views are more your bag then head down to the promenade and visit one of the tiny coastal cafés, serving warming hot chocolates in winter and refreshing ice creams during the warmer months.